*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 Homespun clothing quickly became a marker of one’s virtue and patriotism, and women were an important part of this cultural shift.
 At the same time, British goods and luxuries previously desired now became symbols of tyranny.
-Non-importation, and especially, non-consumption agreements changed colonists’ cultural relationship with the mother country.
-Committees of Inspection that monitored merchants and residents to make sure that no one broke the agreements.
+Nonimportation and, especially, nonconsumption agreements changed colonists’ cultural relationship with the mother country.
+Committees of Inspection monitored merchants and residents to make sure that no one broke the agreements.
 Offenders could expect to be shamed by having their names and offenses published in the newspaper and in broadsides.

-Following the Boston Massacre in 1770, the conflict between the colonies and the mother country cooled.
+Tensions between the colonies and England eased for a time after the Boston Massacre.
 The colonial economy improved as the postwar recession receded.
 The Sons of Liberty in some colonies sought to continue nonimportation even after the repeal of the Townshend Acts.
-But, in New York, a door-to-door poll of the population revealed that the majority wanted to end nonimportation.23 Yet, Britain’s desire and need to reform imperial administration remained.
+But in New York, a door-to-door poll of the population revealed that the majority wanted to end nonimportation.23 Yet Britain’s desire and need to reform imperial administration remained.

-In April of 1773, Parliament passed two acts to aid the failing East India Company, which had fallen behind in the annual payments it owed Britain.
-But the Company was not only drowning in debt; it was also drowning in tea, with almost 15 million pounds of it in stored in warehouses from India to England.
-So, in 1773, the Parliament passed the Regulating Act, which effectively put the troubled company under government control.
-It then passed the Tea Act, which would allow the Company to sell its tea in the colonies directly and without the usual import duties.
-This would greatly lower the cost of tea for colonists, but, again, they resisted.
+In April 1773, Parliament passed two acts to aid the failing East India Company, which had fallen behind in the annual payments it owed Britain.
+But the company was not only drowning in debt; it was also drowning in tea, with almost fifteen million pounds of it stored in warehouses from India to England.
+In 1773, Parliament passed the Regulating Act, which effectively put the troubled company under government control.
+It then passed the Tea Act, which would allow the company to sell its tea in the colonies directly and without the company having to pay the usual export tax in London.
+Even though this would greatly lower the cost of tea for colonists, they resisted.

-Merchants resisted because they deplored the East India Company’s monopoly status that made it harder for them to compete.
-But, like the Sugar Act, it only affected a small, specific group of people.
+Merchants resisted the Tea Act because they resented the East India Company’s monopoly.
+But like the Sugar Act, the Tea Act affected only a small, specific group of people.
 The widespread support for resisting the Tea Act had more to do with principles.
-By buying the tea, even though it was cheaper, colonists would be paying the duty and thereby implicitly acknowledging Parliament’s right to tax them.
+By buying tea, even though it was cheaper, colonists would be paying the duty and thereby implicitly acknowledging Parliament’s right to tax them.
 According to the Pennsylvania Chronicle, Prime Minister Lord North was a “great schemer” who sought “to out wit us, and to effectually establish that Act, which will forever after be pleaded as a precedent for every imposition the Parliament of Great-Britain shall think proper to saddle us with.”24

 But, behold what followed!
 A number of brave & resolute men, determined to do all in their power to save their country from the ruin which their enemies had plotted, in less than four hours, emptied every chest of tea on board the three ships . . . amounting to 342 chests, into the sea ! ! without the least damage done to the ships or any other property.26